 Throwing of water during Songkran celebrations

 Songkran Festival (13 to 15 April) is certainly the biggest party of the year.
 Also known as traditional Thai New Year, the festival celebrates the end of the dry season, and has always involved water.
 Often called the Water Festival, it is the most celebrated event in Thailand.
 Everyone is happy, participating in the fun feast.

-Nowadays, Somgkran is associated with exuberant water fights with water guns, hoses and the like.
+Nowadays, Songkran is associated with exuberant water fights with water guns, hoses and the like.
 It is celebrated mainly in the streets, which are all wet.
 One big wild party, a water parade of sorts, a giant water-gun extravaganza and no one stays dry.